Kevinpyx/hand-motion-and-gesture/README.md

 # Handimatronics: Controlling Robots with Your Hand

-This project is a class project collaboratively developed by Michael O'Connor and Yuxin (Kevin) Peng in Fall 2022 for CSC-262 Computer Vision instructed by Jerod Weinman as the final class project.
+This project is a class project collaboratively developed by Michael O'Connor and Yuxin (Kevin) Peng in Fall 2022 at Grinnell College for CSC-262 Computer Vision instructed by Jerod Weinman as the final class project.
 It uses the Lucas Kanade optical flow Method with gesture recognition to control Robot Motion using the MyroC Library.

  ###                  Description of Project